alatinovic-fh/swen-project/README.md

 java to start the server, RequestHandler.java for handling requests, and Server.java for managing connections.
 Additional subdirectories like http and util provide classes for HTTP protocol and utility functions.

-The structure follows the MVC pattern, effectively separating application logic, data access, error handling, and server communication.
+### Layer logic

 * Controller: Handles communication with the HTTP layer.
 * Service: Contains business logic.